Environment of Florida: Invasive species

-It is illegal to import giant African land snails (Achatina fulica).
-These threaten buildings, 500 types of local plants, and carry meningitis.
+It is illegal to import giant African land snails (Achatina fulica) (GALS) into the United States.
+These snails threaten buildings, 500 types of local plants, and carry meningitis.
+In southeastern Florida, this species became established and was then eradicated on two separate occasions as of June 2023.

 In 2015, the land flatworm Platydemus manokwari was reported from Miami.
-It is a highly invasive species, and, as a predator of snails, a threat to biodiversity.
+It is a highly invasive species and, as a predator of snails, a threat to biodiversity.